-5 Ways to Overcome Resistance To Change, Growth & Opportunity
+5 Ways Leaders Can Overcome Resistance To Change, Growth & Opportunity

-There is a secret to professional success (and fulfilment) that few people know about.
-There is a hidden block to success and results and it lies in what we tell ourselves that blocks change, opportunity and growth.
+There is a secret to professional and team performance (and fulfilment) that few people know about.
+There is a hidden block to success and results that blocks change, opportunity and growth, and it lies within what we tell ourselves.

-How often do you think people in your business use phrases like this?
-It can be hard to know exactly because they are not always said out loud, but to ourselves:
+How often do you people in your teams use phrases like the ones below?
+It can be hard to know exactly because they are not always said out loud, but frequently within our own minds:

 As master practitioners of Neuro Linguistic Programming, we can confirm that these types of thought patterns are strongly held and very, very common.
-They don’t always manifest in big, obvious ways but rather bit-by-bit, on a subconscious level, their effects rippling out into the greater picture and until a light is shone on it, most of us are completely unaware that these automated thought patterns are happening, never mind the effect they have on the results and experiences we have - or miss.
+They don’t always manifest in big, obvious ways but rather bit-by-bit, on a subconscious level, their effect ripples out into the greater picture and until a light is shone on it.
+Most of us are completely unaware that these automated thought patterns are happening, never mind the effect they have on the results and experiences we have - or miss.

 More often than not, people show this subconscious resistance to something so many times they accept it as fact.

 You know this, you've seen it play out in front of you (or perhaps even in your own mind).
 Just one example is how frequently people casually put themselves down.
 This alone can damage self-esteem and self-motivation and sometimes, seemingly harmless, unconscious resistance evolves into something greater: